It's the wonder and magic of the arts that inspired the creation of Hive Creative Studios

 My dream was to give every child the gift of music and ignite their passion for the creative arts…something that they would cherish for life.

 From that point on our classes and programs naturally flourished!
 Children and parents who came to the centre fell in love with the environment and experience.
 It was always a scramble to open more classes and buy more instruments.
 I still remember how proud I was to buy the first drum for the classroom.
 It felt like we were providing something special for our little bees.
-Today, that is the smallest drum in the class but is still well loved.
+Today, that is the smallest drum in our collection but is still well loved.

 I have been honoured to work beside inspiring and skilled teachers who share the same passion for giving our little bees every opportunity to grow and thrive through the creative arts.
 Together we have tested and refined our programs and the instruments available to provide the most benefits to your little one.

-With a beautiful new space and many new bees under our wings, a new name was only fitting.
+With a beautiful space and many new bees under our wings, a new name was only fitting.
 The Hive today continues to nourish little minds, to bring out their hidden talents, to ignite their confidence and give them their creative wings.
 It is a place of friendship, discovery, sharing, laughing, creating and learning.

 It hasn’t been an easy journey – we’ve all had to work hard to get the centre to where it is today – but I can say with complete honesty and appreciation, it has been the most rewarding and inspiring experience of each of our lives.